 Can I go abroad as a freshman or senior?

 Sophomores, juniors, and seniors are able to study abroad through Lewis & Clark College.
 Freshman are not eligible to study abroad, as the application and orientation process occurs during the academic year prior to the start of the program.

 Can I go abroad for an entire academic year?

 It is possible to go overseas for an entire year, depending on your major and the programs in which you are interested.
-A full year abroad takes careful planning and forethought; please note that you will not be able to extend a semester-long into a full year program once you depart.
+A full year abroad takes careful planning and forethought.
+Please note that in most cases students will not be able to extend a semester-long program into a full-year program once they depart.
 You will need to meet with your faculty advisor to discuss your four-year plan and evaluate if your course of study can accommodate two semesters away well before you leave.
-Make an appointment with our office to talk about full year study abroad options.
+Make an appointment with our office to talk about full-year study abroad options.

 NOTE: Participation in the second semester is often contingent upon satisfactory grades received on your first semester.